Licensed Radon Testing

 The Illinois Emergency Management Agency strongly recommends all home buyers have a home tested before closing the sale.
 Sellers may say they have no knowledge of radon in the house.
 But that could simply mean they have never had it tested.
 Radon testing is an important part of making sure the home is safe for your family to occupy.

-IEMA also recommends that the test be performed by a licensed measurement professional or technician.
+IEMA also recommends that the test be performed by a licensed measurement professional or technician like our Mike Stephans.
 You can find more information in this fact sheet from IEMA.

 How does radon testing for real estate transactions work?